MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication.md

 [!INCLUDE [azure-subscription.md](includes/azure-subscription.md)]
 - **Go installed**: Version 1.13 or [above](https://golang.org/dl/)

-## 1. Install the Azure Identity Go module
+## 1. Install the Azure Identity module for Go

 The Azure Identity module is used to authenticate to Azure.